DFT+U and Quantum Monte Carlo study of electronic and optical properties of AgNiO$_2$ and AgNi$_{1-x}$Co$_{x}$O$_2$ delafossite: Results

-Previous DFT studies of AgNiO$_2$ delafossites assumed that on-site Coulomb interactions were not important and so did not use DFT+U.\cite{wawzynska07,wawzynska08} One of the aims of our work is to examine the role of on-site Coulomb interactions in detail in order to ascertain their importance.
-As there exists as of yet no reported values for an optimal value of U, $U_{\rm opt}$, we first estimated $U_{\rm opt}$.
-We used a procedure established in previous works\cite{foyevtsova14,luo16,shin17,shin18,saritas19} that has proven to be a reliable and un-biased way to estimate $U_{\rm opt}$ for transition-metal oxides.
+Previous DFT studies of AgNiO$_2$ delafossites assumed that on-site Coulomb interactions were not important and so did not use DFT+U.~\cite{wawzynska07,wawzynska08} One of the aims of our work is to examine the role of on-site Coulomb interactions in detail in order to ascertain their importance.
+Because there are no previously reported values for an optimal value of U, $U_{\rm opt}$, we first estimated $U_{\rm opt}$.
+We used a procedure established in previous works\cite{foyevtsova14,luo16,shin17,shin18,saritas19} that has proven to be a reliable and unbiased way to estimate $U_{\rm opt}$ for transition-metal oxides.
 In this procedure, we minimize the DMC total energy of the PBE+U trial wavefunction as a function of U. Because the DMC total energy obeys a variational principle, this energy will exhibit a minimum.
-This is in contrast with the DFT total energy, which increases monotonically with U. Technically, the minimization of the DMC energy with respect to U is a one-parameter optimization of the many-body wavefunction nodal surface.
-We simplified the minimization process by assuming that the Hubbard U is needed only on Ni atoms, and that the optimal value $U_{\rm opt}$ is identical for all 12 Ni atoms in the AFM AgNiO$_2$ unit cell, regardless of their charge states.
+Specifically, in DMC, the minimization of the energy with respect to U is a one-parameter optimization of the many-body wavefunction nodal surface.
+For simplicity we assume the same U value for all Ni atoms, regardless of their local charge states.
+Figure~\ref{fig:DMC_U} shows the DMC total energy for the AFM AgNiO$_2$ unit cell as function of the value of U in the PBE+U trial wavefunction.
+Using a quartic fit, we estimated an optimal U value of $U_{\rm opt}=4.4(1)$~eV for Ni, which is close to the DMC $U_{opt}=4.7(2)$~eV found in AFM NiO.~\cite{shin17} We use the value of U = 4.4 eV obtained from DMC for all subsequent PBE+U calculations in this study.